Keeping track of your health is important no matter your age and fitness level. Prevention is always better than cure.

 But if you are looking for a combo that monitors and tracks your blood pressure automatically while also including tons of other data from other health-monitoring smart devices, that’s more or less a one-way road.

-Alternatively, you also have the option of using a traditional blood pressure monitor and then manually tracking everything through the app.
+Alternatively, you also can use a traditional blood pressure monitor and then manually track everything through the app.

 So, Withings also makes a great solution for people who want to have information from multiple trackers in one package.